jackgrauer/NBAstudy/ARTICLE.md

 Prior research has shown that a media distribution deal between the NBA and Turner-ESPN, which took effect in 2016, corresponded to NBA revenue and payroll increases (Keefer 2021).
 The current study will show that the deal indeed produced despite the measurable gains to the NBA, but NBA team hosting cities did not see more noticeably more tax revenue gains in subsequent years than cities that do not host NBA teams.

-The exploratory stage of the test makes a case study of Philadelphia, followed by a more rigorous survey expanded the test across 17 cities with and without a sales and wage tax systems, and that do and do not host NBA teams.
-The more rigorous, main study produced results consistent with the Philadelphia findings: the large and sudden revenue influx of revenue to the NBA in 2016 did not correlate to noticeable in municipal government sales or wage tax revenues.
+The exploratory stage of the test made a case study of Philadelphia.
+A second and more rigorously controlled and calculated survey expanded the test across 17 cities with and without a sales and wage tax systems, and that do and do not host NBA teams.
+The more , main study produced results consistent with the Philadelphia findings: the large and sudden revenue influx of revenue to the NBA in 2016 did not correlate to noticeable in municipal government sales or wage tax revenues.

 A consultant hired to assess the economic benefits the 76ers provided for Philadelphia found the 76ers generated about $6.9 million a year in annual tax revenue for Philadelphia in the 1980s.
 Economists have since used Shils’ work as a teachable example of techniques frequently employed with the intention to overestimate the economic impacts of such development projects (Cromley, Baade).